nhsconnect/prm-practice-migration/_steps/project-managers-reading-by-phase/03-planning-for-cutover-phase.md

 * [Summarisation and routine data entry](/prm-practice-migration/guide/planning-for-cut-over#summarisation)

-#### Does the practice have a plan for how you will re-enter any data that is not migrated to the new system during the cutover?
+#### Does the practice have a plan for how you will re-enter any data that is not migrated to the new solution during the cutover?

 * [Data re-entry after Go Live](/prm-practice-migration/guide/post-go-live#data-re-entry)